JosiahBLB/rmf_project_template/README.md

 - Select (`Esc`): Select components to give them additional parameters i.e. for nodes: pickup, drop-off, charging station etc.

 ## Step 3: Fleet Configuration
 The next stage is to add your fleet configuration files in `src/"$PRJ"/config/<your_map_name>` which describe the parameters and capabilities of the robots in each fleet.
-Another step is to configure the fleet adapter to your fleet managers API, which the `fleet_adapter.py` is already configured for the RMF supplied robots and be used straight away.
+Another step is to configure the fleet adapter to your fleet managers API, which the `fleet_adapter.py` is already configured for the RMF supplied robots and can be used straight away.

 ## Step 4: Launch Files
 The `CMakeLists.txt` file found in packages often installs files at build-time allowing for users to execute custom launch files.
 We have already done this at the start!
 We launched the `simple_warehouse` using: